BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

 # Vision and Goals
 We will be creating a containerized plugin for ChRIS that enables end-users to do their image processing using FreeSurfer on Power9 computers in the Mass Open Cloud.

-(FreeSurfer is a software package used for processing and analyzing buman brain MRI images.
+(FreeSurfer is a software package used for processing and analyzing human brain MRI images.
 This is what will be containerized to run on PowerPC.)

 High level goals include:
 * A container with FreeSurfer compiled for PowerPC architecture